Peak Forest Canal: Authorisation

-The canal was authorised by Act of Parliament in 1794 and its purpose was to provide an outlet for the vast limestone deposits around Dove Holes.
+The canal was authorised by the Peak Forest Canal Act 1794 (34 Geo.
+3. c.
+26) and its purpose was to provide an outlet for the vast limestone deposits around Dove Holes.
 As Dove Holes is over 1000 ft above sea level, the canal was terminated in a basin at Bugsworth in Derbyshire and the line was continued up to the quarries by means of a gravity-operated feeder tramway, known as the Peak Forest Tramway, which was 6 mi long.

 Construction

 The construction of the canal and tramway was promoted by Samuel Oldknow (the largest shareholder) with much of the finance being provided by Richard Arkwright Junior of Cromford, Derbyshire.
 The line was surveyed by Thomas Brown and the consulting engineer and resident engineer were Benjamin Outram and Thomas Brown, respectively.

 Work was begun first on the section between Ashton and Hyde Hall, where new coal-pits were being opened, so as to derive some income as soon as possible.
 Outram was somewhat delayed by a request from the committee to report on ideas by Robert Fulton who had been awarded the contract for the cuttings at Werneth.
 These would have replaced the stone construction of Marple Aqueduct by a somewhat flimsy cast iron trough.
 Outram, who was experiencing problems with the Holmes Aqueduct on the Derby Canal, was well aware of potential weaknesses.
 Fulton had also suggested the use of small tub boats rather than conventional narrow boats, and an inclined plane at Marple instead of locks.
 Outram having privately voiced his disquiet, Fulton's plans were quietly dropped.

 At the same time as Outram was working on the lower end, he came under pressure to make progress on the section Bugsworth to Marple, and Samuel Oldknow's coal-pits and lime kilns.
-Splitting the work in this way possibly contributed to the £1100 overspend recorded in 1795, though there were problems getting the shareholders to meet their commitments.
-By 1796 this had risen to £4000, but in August the tramway and the canal opened to Marple.
+Splitting the work in this way possibly contributed to the £1,100 overspend recorded in 1795, though there were problems getting the shareholders to meet their commitments.
+By 1796 this had risen to £4,000, but in August the tramway and the canal opened to Marple.

 Nevertheless, at the end of 1796, funds from investors were still insufficient to finish the locks and the aqueduct at Marple and Outram was asked to suggest a temporary alternative.
 He produced two solutions, one to cross the arches of the aqueduct, the other assuming that the arches were unfinished.
 It was decided not to interfere with the ongoing construction of the aqueduct, so the railway ran from its Marple end to the proposed top lock.
 The arches of the aqueduct were completed in November 1798—and the workers were given a "handsome treat" in celebration—being finally completed towards the end of 1799.

 However, there was still a great of work to be done at the lower end—the driving of Hyde Bank Tunnel proving a particular problem—and the railway and aqueduct saw little use until the canal finally opened along its full length in 1800.